pedroOrvalho/E-commerce-FullStack-Mockup/README.md

 1. Create a server
 2. Connect to database
 3. Create at least 5 products in Database by POST methods

-the front end can get list of product user can register user can log in with password and email user can update his/her information (for example: userName) user can make order in front-end then send order information to database user can display his/her orders
+4. Create a route that allow user can get list of products
+5. Create a route that allow user can register, log in with password and email
+6. Create a route that allow user can make order in front-end then send order information to database user can display his/her orders

 ### Front-end